 # Pagination

 > Mailrith uses cursor pagination across list endpoints.
-This guide explains how to request the first page, continue with `next_cursor`, resume interrupted syncs, and reuse the same pattern across subscribers, tags, custom fields, forms, and segments.
+This guide explains how to request the first page, continue with `next_cursor`, resume interrupted syncs, and reuse the same pagination pattern across subscribers, tags, custom fields, forms, and segments.

 - Human page: https://mailrith.com/developers/pagination